dchdesign/booklook/README.md

 MVP “nice-to-have” FEATURES LIST:
 -	Access more information about the book in the application – instead of just getting forwarded to Google Books via a hyperlink.
 -	Access a digital copy of the book in the application – instead of just getting forwarded to Google Books via a hyperlink.

+Link to live site: http://www.danielharvey.com/booklook/

+To contribute, please send a message with contribution suggestions.